iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 }
 ```

-The `QuantityFormatSettingsPanel` is marked as alpha in this release and is subject to minor modifications in future releases.
+The `QuantityFormatSettingsPage` is marked as alpha in this release and is subject to minor modifications in future releases.

 ## @bentley/imodeljs-quantity package

 The alpha classes, interfaces, and definitions in the package `@bentley/imodeljs-quantity` have been updated to beta.

 ## Breaking Api Changes

+### @bentley/ui-core package

+The beta class `SettingsProvider` was renamed to `SettingsTabsProvider`.

+### @bentley/ui-framework package

+The beta class `QuantityFormatSettingsPanel` was renamed to `QuantityFormatSettingsPage`.

 ### @bentley/imodeljs-quantity package